 This week we follow the same schedule as last week, but for our Tuesday run, we add hills to build muscle and endurance.
 Find a hilly route, or you can do repeats.
 Lean into the hill from the hips (on the way up and on the way down), and make sure to keep your balance on the way down (by extending your arms out laterally).
 We’ll end by adding some distance to Saturdays long slow run.
 Be sure to get rest on Sunday.
 We worked a little harder this week, and we have an even harder week next week!

 Now that we have a foundation built, in terms of both miles and our lifestyle routines, we’ll start to really dig in on the running.

 We schedule this “fun” week as a quick recharge before our most challenging week of the plan next week.
-We don’t add any mileage this week, and we back down to easy pace.
+We don’t add any mileage this week.
 Then on Saturday, instead of a distance run, we do a mock-5k.
 This provides a chance to benchmark our progress.
 You’ve put in some good work, so hopefully you’re feeling good, strong, fast, and excited about your progress so far!

 We hope you’ve started to notice a difference on your runs by now with the lifestyle efforts you’ve been working on.
 Keep up the good work.
 This week we’ll turn our attention to TV (as well as general, recreational screen time).
 TV sure works as a distraction, but technically it can elevate the heart rate and interfere with sleep quality, if done at night before bed.
 Statistically, top runners watch less than 90 minutes per day, and while less does not hurt, more is associated with slower run times.
 Other activities are far more beneficial, like a walk, yoga, meditation, reading, or just getting extra sleep!
 While TV can feel like recovery (from a hard day), there’s no better recovery than sleep.